Theophanu: Marriage

 Theophanu was not born in the purple as the Ottonians would have preferred.
 The Saxon chronicler Bishop Thietmar of Merseburg writes that the Ottonian preference was for Anna Porphyrogenita, a daughter of late Emperor Romanos II.
 Theophanu's uncle John I Tzimiskes had overthrown his predecessor Nikephoros II Phokas in 969.
 Theophanu was escorted back to Rome for her wedding by a delegation of German and Italian churchmen and nobles.
-When the Ottonian court discovered Theophanu was not a scion of the Macedonian dynasty, as had been assumed, Otto I was told by some to send Theophanu away.
+When the Ottonian court discovered Theophanu was not a scion of the Macedonian dynasty, as had been assumed, Emperor Otto I was told by some to send Theophanu away.
 His advisors believed that Theophanu's relation to the usurper John Tzimiskes would invalidate the marriage as a confirmation of Otto I as Holy Roman Emperor.
 He was persuaded to allow her to stay when it was pointed out that John Tzimiskes had wed Theodora, a member of the Macedonian dynasty and sister to Emperor Romanos II.
 John was therefore a Macedonian, by marriage if not by birth.
 Otto I must have been convinced, because Theophanu and Otto's heir, Otto II, were married on 14 April 972.

 A reference by the Pope to Emperor Nikephoros II as "Emperor of the Greeks" in a letter while Otto's ambassador, Bishop Liutprand of Cremona, was at the Byzantine court, had destroyed the first round of marriage negotiations.
 With the ascension of John I Tzimiskes, who had not been personally referred to other than as Roman Emperor, the treaty negotiations were able to resume.
 However, not until a third delegation led by Archbishop Gero of Cologne arrived in Constantinople, were they successfully completed.
 After the marriage negotiations completed, Theophanu and Otto II were married by Pope John XIII in April 972 and she was crowned as Holy Roman Empress the same day in Rome.
 According to Karl Leysers' book Communications and Power in Medieval Europe: Carolingian and Ottonian, Otto I's choice was not "to be searched for in the parlance of high politics" as his decision was ultimately made on the basis of securing his dynasty with the birth of the next Ottonian emperor.

 According to Laura Wangerin, her father-in-law Otto the Great played an instrumental role in establishing her position as a future ruler.
 But despite his support, she met a lot of opposition and envy due to her foreign origins and education.
 After his death in 973, she lost her greatest support at court.